 HBOT uses the power of oxygen to enhance the healing process and reduce inflammation in both the heart and the brain.
 How does HBOT work?
 This simple, noninvasive, painless treatment provides people with concentrated oxygen in a special pressurized chamber.
 The increased pressure allows the lungs to take in more oxygen than usual, which is beneficial because oxygen is critical to the healing process.
 As more oxygen enters the blood vessels and tissues, it can boost production of growth factors and stem cells that promote healing.

 In people experiencing heart attacks, HBOT has been used to increase oxygen supply to the heart, and research shows it may reduce the volume of muscle that dies.
 In the brain health arena, researchers have found that increased oxygen can promote healing after concussions or mild traumatic injuries (TBIs), even if they occurred years or decades earlier.
-A 2013 study on 56 mild TBI patients with post-concussion syndrome showed that HBOT improved cognitive and emotional functioning and quality of life.
-Other research has concluded that HBOT enhances the brain's ability to repair itself after TBI.
+A 2013 study8 on 56 mild TBI patients with post-concussion syndrome showed that HBOT improved cognitive and emotional functioning and quality of life.
+Other research has concluded that HBOT enhances the brain's ability to repair itself9 after TBI.

 I have found HBOT helpful for patients whose brain scans show low cerebral blood flow.
 On the brain SPECT imaging scans we use in our clinics, low blood flow is often due to TBI, excessive use of alcohol or drugs, exposure to toxic mold, infections like Lyme disease, stroke, or autoimmune disorders.
 Many of our patients who undergo HBOT show remarkable improvement in blood flow on their follow-up brain scans.
 We have also found that HBOT can improve issues such as PTSD, memory problems and Alzheimer's disease, anxiety and depression, and attention problems.